kiboschool/course-pm-and-design/src/lessons/managing-products/product-metrics.md

 ### Data rich _but_ insight poor
 Being data-rich but insight-poor means that an organization has access to large amounts of data, but is not able to extract meaningful insights.
 In other words, the organization may be collecting data but cannot use it effectively to inform decision-making or drive improvements.

-### Actionable metrics
+## Avoiding mistakes with actionable metrics
 The two metrics mistakes above have the same solution:
 <aside>
   💡 Measure what matters
   </aside>

-Software teams can avoid relying on vanity metrics and draw meaningful insight from data by:
+Measuring what matters means:
 1. Tracking metrics that are tied to specific business goals or user needs.
-These "actionable metrics" help teams understand how the software is performing and how it can be improved.
+These "actionable metrics" help teams understand how the software is performing and how it can be improved.<br>
 2. Tracking metrics consistently and accurately.
 If the data being collected is inaccurate or incomplete, it may be difficult to draw meaningful conclusions or make informed decisions based on that data.
-So, good teams ensure they collect data well
+So, good teams ensure they collect data well. <br>
 3. Analyzing data regularly: Having access to high-quality data is not enough.
-Organizations will need to have the skills and make the time to analyze that data effectively
+Organizations will need to have the skills and make the time to analyze that data effectively.

-### Metrics practice
+### 🤔 What Matters for this Product?

 <aside> You’ve just launched LectureLive, a video streaming service for university students to access and download high-quality video lectures.
 What are your key product success metrics?
 </aside>